SELF GUIDED AUDIO TOURS HAWAII

 40. Historic Stateline Fire Lookout (CA)

 Now this is a stop you should not pass up.
-Located in Kings Beach (although, technically, the drive to get there is just a scooch across the Stateline in NV), the roads leading up to this local treasure are not well marked.
-But it’s actually only a short distance from the beachfront.
+Located in Kings Beach (although, technically, the drive to get there is just a scooch across the Stateline in Nevada), the roads leading up to this local hiking trail are not well-marked.

-When you reach the top, you’re standing where an old fire lookout once perched, at well over 7,000 feet elevation (but remember – you’re already pretty high up before you start along the trail, so you’re not climbing up that many feet.)
+When you reach the top of the Fire Lookout trail, you’re standing at well over 7,000 feet elevation (but remember — you’d already be pretty high up the mountain at the start of the trail, so you’re not climbing that whole way.)

-Ready for an outdoor adventure on the lake?
-You’ll have a variety of options including parasailing for awesome aerial views of the turquoise shores below or jet skiing for an action-pack activity in the water.
+If you love outdoor activities, there are plenty of summertime adventures you can have on Lake Tahoe.
+You’ll find a variety of options, including parasailing for awesome aerial views of the turquoise shores below, or jet skiing for an action-packed activity on the water.

 42. Stand-Up Paddleboarding